codevin/todoApp/README.md

 ## Running this demo
 1. Install calipso and ensure that it works.
 (See calipso's Readme.)
 2. In modules/downloaded, do 'git clone https://github.com/codevin/todoApp.git'
+3. In the same directory, do 'npm install' to install dependent modules.
-3. In calipso's UI, login as admin and enable todoApp as one of the modules.
+4. In calipso's UI, login as admin and enable todoApp as one of the modules.
-4. Now run calipso, and access: http://your.calipso.url/todo.
+5. Now run calipso, and access: http://your.calipso.url/todo.
+And for extended version of the application, try http://your.calipso.url/todo/shared.

 TODO:
 1. Directly install 'calipsoApp' which will be application blueprint rather than CMS.
 2. Configure '/' to belong to application, rather than calipso.

-## App blueprint - Modules used
+## Modules Dependencies - Managing routing etc.

 Flatiron <a href="https://github.com/flatiron/director">director</a> is used as routine engine in ToDo app.